6. Various Aspects of Daily Work

 Note

 PTXdist looks in patches/$(<PKG>) for the patches.
-Symlinks can be uses to share the patch stack across multiple bootloader packages.
+Symlinks can be used to share the patch stack across multiple bootloader packages.

 Creating Individual Root-Filesystems for each Variant